A1F1K/stockprogram/README.md

+#Yahoo has discontinued the ability to download stock prices from their website, this program doesn't function.

 Run main.rb to set up your stock following profile based on the config files 'tickers.cf' and 'financials.cf'

 Config file syntax: